courselabs/observability/labs/troubleshooting/README.md

 docker-compose -f labs/troubleshooting/metrics.yml -f labs/troubleshooting/logging.yml -f labs/troubleshooting/tracing.yml -f labs/troubleshooting/apps.yml -f labs/troubleshooting/load.yml up -d
 ```

-> Browse to the app at http://localhost:8070 and list the documents for the default user
+> Browse to the app at http://localhost:8070 and list the documents for the default user, to check the app is OK

 Your goal is to get the observability stack working correctly and reporting everything: